cjus/umf_router/UniversalMessagingFormat.md

 Only UMF reserved words may be used.
 However, application specific (custom) key/value pairs may be used freely inside the body value.
 This strict requirement ensures that the message format has a strict agreed upon format as defined by it’s version number.

+## 2.1.1 Envelop format considerations for routing
+A UMF message is considered to be a system routable message.
+The UMF message fields aid first and foremost in routing but can also secondarily be used by message processing systems (i.e. message handlers) to obtain additional routing related fields.
+However, the fields are reserved for routing systems and not intended to be extensible with application specific fields.
+Where application specific fields are needs they should be placed in the body value instead.

 ## 2.2 Reserved Fields
 As described earlier UMF consists of reserved key/value pairs with an optional embedded body object.
 This section describes each of the reserved fields and their intended use.
 A reserved field consists of a name key followed by a value which is encoded in a strict format.
 As we’ll see later in this specification, only the body field differs from this requirement.
 The point here is that a reserved field has a value content which follows a strict format.